beccablee/ConcertsPreview/README.md

 The following **features** were implemented:

-- User can search through concerts in their area using the Ticketmaster Database API.
+- User can search through concerts in their area using the Ticketmaster API.
 - For each concert displayed, the user can see the following details:
   - Details include: event name, location, backdrop image
 - When the user clicks on a concert, the concert details and playlist are shown